wp-plugins/cm-download-manager/readme.txt

 * Plugin Directory - Create a plugin directory similar to WordPress Plugins Directory.
 * Download Counter - Count downloads per each download
 * Support forum - Support your users while letting them vote and answer existing topics per each download
-* Customer Support - Support customers questions
+* Customer Support - Support for customers questions
 * File Manager - Manage files in a directory structure
-* MP3 and Music file directory - Manage music downloads and allow to listen before download
+* MP3 and Music file directory - Manage music downloads and allow users to listen to audio files before downloading

 **Features**

-* Includes download counter.
+* Includes a download counter.
 * Includes voting per each download.
 * Includes download categories.
 * Admin can manage downloads.
 * Built in support forum per each download.
-* Templet can be customized.
+* Template can be customized.
 * Image preview per each download.
 * Filter downloads by internal search
 * Admin can define which file extensions are supported